 3. Review your website.
 How many different points of customer service contacts are available for your residents?
 Take an inventory of the many phone numbers, faxes, and emails available for residents today.
 Have you considered using a chatbot to field FAQs before residents reach the right person in the right department?

 4. Review your support processes.
 How do you currently intake and respond to messages?
 How many people and systems do you use?
 How can you make the process more efficient to service more requests and respond to more residents every day?

 Once you assess your current intake workflows, it’s time to launch a pilot program to see how well your residents respond to text messaging and how much it streamlines your resident communication processes.
 Try it out for either one specific question type or one department.
-For example, some communities use our SeeClickFix resident relationship management solution to support hurricane relief, pest abatement, flood management, or even COVID-19 communications and services.
+For example, some communities use our 311 Citizen relationship management (CRM) solution to support hurricane relief, pest abatement, flood management, or even COVID-19 communications and services.

 The Technology to Make Your Text Message Goals a Reality

 If you’re all-in on adopting text messaging to help you create more personal, one-stop civic experiences, then you need a technology solution that unites your resident communication capabilities and your customer service workflows.
-Conversations from SeeClickFix is a multi-channel communications tool.
+Our 311 CRM offers a Conversations module, a multi-channel communications tool.
 Offering text, email, chatbot integration, and soon-to-be-released social media integrations, Conversations allows residents to use their favorite tech to engage with their local leaders.
 Learn more here.